-AIM: Improve learning from patient safety incidents and ensure that lessons learnt are used to improve patient safety and quality of care
+Improve learning from patient safety incidents and ensure that lessons learnt are used to improve patient safety and quality of care

-AIM Targets for achievement by end of March 2015 Ensure that patient safety incidents, where harm has occurred are robustly investigated, root causes are identified and appropriate actions are put in place to reduce the likelihood of reoccurrence.
-Develop and implement training for staff on root cause analysis Agreement and roll out of action plan assurance pathway.
-All action plans from incidents where harm has occurred will be uploaded to HealthAssure Deliver root cause analysis (RCA) training Monitoring of action plan progress on HealthAssure and overseen by the serious incident group.
-Evaluation of RCA training that has taken place by quality checking incident investigations, identification of root causes and action plans developed and implemented.
-Evidence of completion presented to the Serious Incident Group.
-The Trust aims to be able to demonstrate that similar root causes are not being identified when harm occurs.
-Ensure that lessons learnt from incidents where harm has occurred are shared across the organisation and the wider The Trust aims to demonstrate that by sharing lessons learnt there will be a reduction in the number of similar incidents occurring within the Trust. health economy as appropriate By the end of March 2015 there will be an increase in the number of positive responses in relation to lessons learnt from incidents where harm has occurred in the QuEST audits
+AIM Targets for achievement by end of March 2015 Ensure that lessons learnt from incidents where harm has occurred are shared across the organisation and the wider health economy as appropriate.
+We aim to demonstrate that by sharing lessons learnt there will be a reduction in the number of similar incidents occurring within the trust.
+By the end of March 2015 there will be an increase in the number of positive responses in relation to lessons learnt from incidents where harm has occurred in the QuEST audits · ·